 Additionally, this community takes pride in its roots as an agricultural town once known as a center for raising thoroughbreds and the "Horse Capital of the West."

-With all these factors that make up the community’s character, it would be a thrill to seek out these 15 things to do in Northridge in your visit.
+With all these factors that make up the community’s character, it would be a thrill to seek out these 20 best things to do in Northridge during your visit.

 Tour the Cal State Northridge Campus

 Also popularly known as CSUN, Cal State Northridge’s 353-acre campus offers many points of interest accessible to the public.